 I'm Stéphane Caron, a robotics researcher at Inria Paris.

-In my work so far, I have developed motion control software for HRP-4 humanoids (open source), ANYmal quadrupeds and Upkie wheeled bipeds (open source).
-You can read the algorithms in the corresponding publications, or check out the code on GitHub.
+I'm interested in locomotion, which I have worked on with HRP-4 humanoids, ANYmal quadrupeds and Upkie wheeled bipeds.
+You can read the algorithms in my publications, or check out their code on GitHub.
 I also toot and share technical notes on this website.

 Robot locomotion